codingk8/markdown_Memo/markdown_nodeSchool.md

 # 4.LISTS (Exercise 4 of 12)

 Lists are important for structured information.
-There is nothing hard in
-the creation of lists in Markdown.
-Just insert an asterisk (*) or a dash
-(-) before each item for an unordered list or a number with a dot for an
-ordered one (e.g., 1., 2., 3.).
+There is nothing hard in the creation of lists in Markdown.
+Just insert an asterisk (*) or a dash (-) before each item for an unordered list or a number with a dot for an ordered one (e.g., 1., 2., 3.).

 ### Unordered lists

 Here is an example of an unordered list:
+      ```plain
         * item1
         * item2
         * item3
+       ```

 And it will be transformed to something like this: